Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 ## Amending supplementary resources

-While the `webpackConfig` and the `babelConfig` are the main resources that are published for amendment, they are not the only resources that are published during the life cycle of the `anvil build` CLI command.
+While the `webpackConfig` and the `babelConfig` are the main resources that are published for amendment, they are not the only resources that are published during the life cycle of the `page-kit build` CLI command.
 Other supplementary resources are also published with an aim of making it easy to extend the main resources.
 Supplementary resources are pieces of data on the main resource that are either hard, [unsafe] or impossible to access from the main resource.
 Take the options of a webpack plugin like the [clean-webpack-plugin], for example.

 ```js
 const cleanWebpackPluginOptions = {...}